-This paper provides an economic perspective and policy thinking on these important questions.
-It starts by discussing the economic rationale for consumer protection generally, including explaining its key role in protecting against market power and ensuring competitive markets that deliver good consumer outcomes.
+This Article provides economic perspective and policy thinking on these important questions just touched upon.
+It starts by discussing the economic rationale for consumer protection, including explaining its key role in protecting against market power and ensuring competitive markets that deliver good consumer outcomes.
 It goes on to highlight some key differences between online and offline markets, explains what concerns these differences are likely to create for consumers and regulators, and provides a menu of policy proposals for addressing these concerns.

 Many of the proposals are intended to be applied to all online firms, both traders and platforms, but some are targeted at the largest online gatekeeper platforms.
-In providing an economic perspective, the paper does not endeavor to assess the extent to which these concerns are addressed by existing consumer protection legislation, not least because of variation in coverage across US states.7
+In providing an economic perspective, this Article does not endeavor to assess the extent to which these concerns are addressed by existing consumer protection legislation, not least because of variation in coverage across jurisdictions.